Skip to main content

 Logging

-Log AI operations with structured data.
+Log agentic operations with structured data.
 Include the operation name, input size, model used, and timing.
 This helps debug issues and identify patterns.

 import logging